noun “wind”

 verb “wind”

-wind; he winds; past wound, part. wound; ger. winding
+infinitive wind; he winds; past tense wound; past part. wound; ger. winding

 The path wound its way up the mountain, snaking through the dense forest.